 3. Cart Abandonment Email

 Nearly 68% of consumers put items in their cart and leave the website without actually purchasing the products.
-Try and convert these potential customers by sending an automatic email when someone leaves something in their cart without purchasing.
+Try to convert these potential customers by sending an automatic email when someone leaves something in their cart without purchasing.
 You want to remind the customer of what they left behind and encourage them to complete the purchase.

 Create an eye-catching subject line to ensure the email is opened.
 Customize the emails with personal touches such as a name and photos of the items left behind.
 Consider offering an added incentive such as free shipping to improve conversions.
 Check out these 25 abandoned carts email examples for more ideas to improve your sales.

 Kate Spade keeps their email easy-going with a friendly push to complete the purchase.
 They also include similar items to entice the reader to come back and browse: